Ramchy-J/OT-Restaurante/README.md

 * Product: is a class representing a menu item or product in the restaurant.
 * Order: is a class representing a customer order in the restaurant.
+* Base: is an abstract class representing a base entity for other entities in the system.

 ### UML